Avishri99/web/README.md

 # gocraft/web [![GoDoc](https://godoc.org/github.com/gocraft/web?status.png)](https://godoc.org/github.com/gocraft/web)

 gocraft/web is a Go mux and middleware package.
-We deal with casting and reflection so YOUR code can be statically typed.
+We deal with casting and reflection so your code can be statically typed.
 And we're fast.

 ## Getting Started
 From your GOPATH: